Revelation 14

 The "vine of the earth" is to be distinguished from:

-Because Israel wandered after other gods and because they rejected Christ, their vineyard has been trampled, but will be restored.
-Isa 5:1-7; Mat 21:33-44
+Because Israel wandered after other gods and because they rejected Christ, the Lord allowed His vineyard (Israel) to be trampled (Isa 5:1-7; Mat 21:33-44).

 14:19 And the angel thrust in {GK= eballo, cast in} his sickle into the earth,